sthewissen/thewissenio2025/src/content/articles/2022-02-13-more-maui-bits.md

 image:
     url: "/images/headers/maui4.jpg"
 tags: ["xamarin","xamarin.forms","maui"]
+excerpt: This post covers a few different topics, namely single project, the Xamarin Community Toolkit and migrating from Xamarin.Forms to MAUI.
 ---

-This post covers a few different topics, namely single project, the Xamarin Community Toolkit and migrating from Xamarin.Forms to MAUI.

 ## Moving resources to a single project